Note: This post was first published in December 2020 and updated in July 2022

-As 2020 has demonstrated, stock market investing can sure feel like riding a monster rollercoaster.
+As we’ve seen over the past 9 months, stock market investing can sure feel like riding a monster rollercoaster.
 And we’ve certainly had our share of bubbles before, like the dot-com one.

 Unfortunately, these are just table stakes in the investing game.
 If you cannot tolerate the risks above, you simply won’t get the returns below:

 These days, I often try to nip out for a 30-minute lunchtime walk through our neighbourhood.

 Strolling through the leafy streets of South Kensington, I reflect on the people who own those Victorian mansions worth tens of millions of pounds.